k1vz/k1vz/README.md

 ## Ahoy! 👋

-#### I am a back-end developer from Brazil, passionated by programming, technology and hardware devices.
+#### I am a back-end developer from Brazil, passionated about programming, technology and hardware devices.

 - Born in dec/2004.
 - I started programming at 2019.